Tzaphproject/mjsMongoDB/README.md

 [![MIT](https://img.shields.io/github/license/mashape/apistatus.svg?style=plastic)](http://opensource.org/licenses/MIT)

 # MeteorJS MongoDB docker image
-Welcome.

-I've created this docker image as part of a multiple set of images I plan to use on my server to deploy MeteorJS applications.
+I have created this docker image as part of a multiple set of images I plan to use on my server to deploy MeteorJS applications.
 This particular image defines a Mongo database using replica sets (here named: *meteormongo*) for Oplog tailing.

 @see http://www.manuel-schoebel.com/blog/meteorjs-and-mongodb-replica-set-for-oplog-tailing